maitruong-data/Sales-Performance-and-Market-Expansion-for-Global-Superstore-PowerBI/README.md

 <img width="1482" height="830" alt="P2_Overview" src="https://github.com/user-attachments/assets/6f5445d2-cd62-46b1-b0be-1d0ea76e3a7f" />

 📌 **Key Findings**
-- Overall, in 2011-2014 period, the company is in a strong growth cycle.
+- Overall, in 2011-2014 period, the company was in a strong growth cycle.
 Total sales reached $12.64M and total profit was $1.47M.
 Both were up a little over +51% YoY.
 Order volume increased around +52%, which shows growth is broad-based and not just price effects.
 Profit margin was 11.61%, return rate improved by 1.45%, and AOV was steady around $505 => This suggested that the company sold more, kept margins intact, and reduced product returns—good operating discipline.
 - Time len: Sales and profit grew, while margin peaked around 2013 and eased slightly.
 Returns trended down overall while orders ramped.
 - Market len: APAC, EU, and US contribute the bulk of revenue and profit.
 Smaller regions such as EMEA and Africa show the fastest YoY profit growth, suggesting room to invest where we already see momentum.
 All markets had positive profit YoY%, in which EMEA and Africa ranked highest.
 - Product Category len: Technology was the largest and profitable.
 Furniture drove revenue but showed a low margin compared to the other categories.
 Office Supplies was stable mid-margin.
 Furniture was likely where leakage sat.
 - Demand and profit were high from Consumer customer segment, followed by Corporate and Home Office => This was an opportunity to design segment-specific growth, especially to lift Corporate and Home Office penetration and basket size.

+2️⃣ **Market**

 📌 **Recommendations**
+- Scale impactful markets: double-down on APAC, EU, US with the current product winner.
+- As Average Order Value (AOV) was flat, recommendations to use bundles and premium tiers to add value without discounting
+- Fix the margin sink in Furniture.
+Within each big market, cut or reprice low-margin SKUs, and tighten discounting (Product Performance table in page Product will give more details about this)
+- Focus on fast growers.
+EMEA and Africa were markets where YoY profit growth were strongest.
+Keep a margin/returns gate so growth wouldn't come at the expense of quality.
+- Segment plays to lift revenue quality.